isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 #### Symbols

-The promoted version of a `String` is called a `Symbol`. `Symbol`s are not lists of characters.
+The promoted version of a `String` is called a `kind:Symbol`. `kind:Symbol`s are not lists of characters.
 Symbol type literals can be written by just using a string literal in a place where a type is expected.
 For example:

 ```{ghci=code/Kinds.hs}
 :set -XDataKinds
 :kind "hello"
 ```

-It's somewhat frustrating that `Symbol`s are not merely lists of promoted characters; it means that `Symbol`s are no longer inductive types.
-It's impossible to deconstruct a `Symbol`, although we are capable of concatenating them via a magic `AppendSymbol` primitive provided in `GHC.TypeLits`.
+It's somewhat frustrating that `kind:Symbol`s are not merely lists of promoted characters; it means that `kind:Symbol`s are no longer inductive types.
+It's impossible to deconstruct a `kind:Symbol`, although we are capable of concatenating them via a magic `AppendSymbol` primitive provided in `GHC.TypeLits`.

+> TODO(sandy): it is NOT impossible to deconstruct a symbol!

 ```{ghci=code/Kinds.hs}
 :set -XDataKinds